Bhupesh-V/til/README.md

 2. Use `*` to select all its occurrences.
 3. Hit <kbd>Esc</kbd> and use **`:%s//<replace-word>/`** to replace all the selected words.
    > `:nohlsearch` : for clearing search highlighting.
+   Also read (:h usr_12.txt), section 12.2 for a nice overview on search.

 ## Intermediate Stuff